BleuPlayer Pro Blog

 Inside BleuPlayer, make sure you are not forcing a decoder path that your device handles badly.
 Smooth decoding and correct aspect behavior are more valuable than theoretical peak quality that cannot play without drops.

-Understanding IPTV Quality 4K/8K contextual photo
+Understanding IPTV Quality 4K/8K workflow photo

 Chasing the highest label makes less sense than chasing the most stable picture for your device and network.